Published November 22, 2016|5 min read

 Both our freelancers pointed out that health insurance can be confusing, and when you’re bogged down in jargon, it can be easy to not see the forest for the trees.
 You’re so busy trying to remember what coinsurance means that you forget to check if the plan you chose covers your prescription medication.

-It’s true that health insurance premiums have risen this past year.
-Honestly, it’s kind of a lot in some places.
+Health insurance premiums can be kind of a lot in some places.
 But that doesn’t mean you can’t afford it.
 You just have to know where to look – and what to look for.

-Let’s go back to that stat from earlier: 70% of shoppers can find a health insurance plan for under $75 a month.
+Let’s go back to that stat from earlier: 80% of shoppers can find a health insurance plan for less than $75 a month.
 Part of this is thanks to federal subsidies, which lowers the cost of health insurance considerably for some people.
-But almost 2.5 million people don't take advantage of their subsidy.
-You won’t automatically have subsidies applied if you’re eligible, so

 If you’re young, healthy, and/or you haven’t gone to the doctor for much more than a checkup in the past, you’re probably good with a low-premium, high-deductible plan.
 You’ll have to foot more of the bill if something comes up, but you’ll probably save in the long run by not paying high upfront costs.